Floods in Bangladesh

-Bangladesh is a land of many rivers, and as a result it is very prone to flooding due to being situated on the Brahmaputra River Delta (also known as the Ganges Delta) and the many distributaries flowing into the Bay of Bengal.
+Bangladesh, being situated on the Brahmaputra River Delta (also known as the Ganges Delta) is a land of many rivers, and as a result is very prone to flooding.
 Due to being part of such a basin and being less than 5 meters above mean sea level, Bangladesh faces the cumulative effects of floods due to water flashing from nearby hills, the accumulation of the inflow of water from upstream catchments, and locally heavy rainfall enhanced by drainage congestion.
 Bangladesh faces this problem almost every year.
 Coastal flooding, combined with the bursting of river banks is common, and severely affects the landscape and society of Bangladesh.
 80% of Bangladesh is floodplain, and it has an extensive sea coastline, rendering the nation very much at risk of periodic widespread damage.
 Whilst more permanent defenses, strengthened with reinforced concrete, are being built, many embankments are composed purely of soil and turf and made by local farmers.
 Flooding normally occurs during the monsoon season from June to September.
 The convectional rainfall of the monsoon is added to by relief rainfall caused by the Himalayas.
 Meltwater from the Himalayas is also a significant input.